Practice Profile

 In addition to statutory and judicial reviews concerning planning and environmental matters, Gabriel also has experience of broader public law issues.
 This includes:

-- An advice on whether the blocking of a member of the public’s email addresses from contacting his elected representatives was a breach of his Article 10 ECHR rights.
+- Advising on whether the blocking of a member of the public’s email addresses from contacting his elected representatives was a breach of his Article 10 ECHR rights.

 - BPTC – Bar Course (very competent).